 To all the mothers we learn from

-I realised this is more of a love letter to moms everywhere.
+I realised as I dug into my writing that this is more of a love letter to moms everywhere.
 How wonderful that we set aside this day to honour our mothers, and at the same time, one another.
 The women who raised us deserve a day of recognition for the work they do tirelessly and without notice.
 And so do the many mothers who support one-another through raising our families with a network of strength.
 In the words of Hillary Clinton, “It Takes A Village”!

 But so much of the time we question ourselves.
 Are we doing enough?